xiaoli-dong/nf-qcflow/README.md

 * Each row represents a unique sample to be processed, the first colum is the unique sample id
 * When the information for a particular column is missing, please fill the column with "NA"
 * The "fastq_1" and "fastq_2" columns are reserved for supplying the short sequence files
-* "basecaller_mode" is for user to provide medaka inference model
+* The long_fastq column is reserved for supplying the long sequence file.

 ### Run the pipeline:
 Now, you can run the pipeline using: